Chiragmodi01/CLI-01/README.md

 # Let's play MEME MASALA and MYSELF!

 Hey guys!
 I made this fun CLI Quiz App filled with sarcastic and fun questions.
-I'm sure you will enjoy playing this :)
+I'm sure you will enjoy playing it :)

 # Keep in mind:
 1. There are total 10 questions.